The utility SYSNCP is used to define command-driven navigation systems for Natural applications.

 The development part is the utility SYSNCP, which is described in this section.
 With the utility SYSNCP you define commands (as described below) and the actions to be performed in response to the execution of these commands.
 From your definitions, SYSNCP generates decision tables which determine what happens when a user enters a command.
 These tables are contained in a Natural member of type Processor.

-The runtime part is the statement PROCESS COMMAND
+The runtime part is the statement PROCESS COMMAND, which is

 described in the Statements documentation.
 This statement